Atelier-Shiori/StreamData/readme.md

 The frontend provides the rest API, allowing the user's apps to obtain stream data by title or MyAnimeList title id.

 # Requirements
-* Apache with the proxy and proxy_http module installed and enabled
+* Apache with wsgi (libapache2-mod-wsgi-py3) module installed and enabled.
+The (libapache2-mod-wsgi module will not work.
-* Python 3.x or later
+* Python 3.x or later, the latest version is recommended.
-* Following packages installed: mysql-connector-python, flask, urllib
+* Following packages installed: mysql-connector-python, flask, and urllib.
+You can install these using `pip`.

 # How to use the API
 ## API Endpoints